-33 The Court apparently did not see itself as the appropriate body to declare a right to assisted suicide.
-See Washington v.
-Glucksberg, 521 U.S. at 735 (1997).
+34. The Court apparently did not see itself as the appropriate body to declare a right to as sisted suicide.
+See Glucksberg, 521 U.S. at 735.

-34 See Krischer v.
-McIver, 697 So.2d 97 (Fla.
+35. See Krischer v.
+McIver, 697 So.
+2d 97 (Fla.
 1997).
 The patient was competent and terminally ill with AIDS.
-Id. at 99.
+See id. at 99.
 The Florida court analyzed the statute for potential violations of the state's constitutional right of privacy, and for the statute's consonance with the United States Constitution's Fourteenth Amendment Equal Protection Clause.
-Krischer, 697 So.2d at 104.
+See id. at 104.

-preventing suicide, and "maintaining the integrity of the medical profession" were compelling enough to permit the infringement of the right of privacy.36
+patient's request for active assistance in terminating life, provided the State of Florida with a convincing justification for its statute's differential treatment of the two situations.
+The judicial scrutiny is not strict, and the state's interests in preserving life, preventing suicide, and "maintaining the integrity of the medical profession" were compelling enough to permit the infringement of the right of privacy.

 The United States Supreme Court's formulation of the interests at stake in the two right to die cases has left the American people with a dilemma.
 We are faced with gaps in the availability and quality of medical care, and financial concerns will ultimately impact upon personal choices as well as upon institutional processes for the distribution of services at the end of life.
 Who will have access to just what they need when they need it?
-And when will the "bureaucracy of death" as one scholar has termed the safeguards surrounding assisted suicide, result in loss of control and less privacy for the individual?37 The State of Oregon is presently the proving ground for implementation of physician-assisted suicide.
+And when will the "bureaucracy of death" as one scholar has termed the safeguards surrounding assisted suicide, result in loss of control and less privacy for the individual?
+The State of Oregon is presently the proving ground for implementation of physician-assisted suicide.